seahorce-scidac/REMORA/paper/paper.md

 ### Time and Space Discretization and Terrain

 The time discretization in REMORA is the ... model as described on ROMS web page.
-In each time step, the depth-averaged equations are first advanced to determine mean quanitities and ocean height, then the full three-dimensional equations are evolved for velocity and scalars.
+In each time step, the depth-averaged equations are first advanced to determine mean quantities and ocean height, then the full three-dimensional equations are evolved for velocity and scalars.

 The spatial discretization in REMORA uses the classic Arakawa C-grid with